Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Algorithms and main results

+\end{assumption} In a nutshell, Assumption~\ref{assumption:score-estimate} reflects the $\ell_2$ score estimation error, whereas Assumption~\ref{assumption:score-estimate-Jacobi} is concerned with the estimation error in terms of the corresponding Jacobian matrix (so as to ensure certain continuity of the score estimator).
+Both assumptions consider the {\em average} estimation errors over all $T$ steps.
+As we shall see momentarily, our theory for the deterministic sampler relies on both Assumptions~\ref{assumption:score-estimate} and \ref{assumption:score-estimate-Jacobi}, while the theory for the stochastic sampler requires only Assumption~\ref{assumption:score-estimate}.
+We shall discuss in Section~\ref{sec:ODE-basic} the insufficiency of Assumption~\ref{assumption:score-estimate} alone for the deterministic sampler.

 \paragraph{Target data distributions.} Our goal is to uncover the effectiveness of diffusion models in generating a broad family of data distributions.
-Throughout this paper, the only assumptions we need to impose on the target data distribution $\Pdata$ are the following: \begin{itemize} \item $X_0$ is a continuous random vector, and
+Throughout this paper, the only assumptions we need to impose on the target data distribution $\Pdata$ are the following: \begin{itemize} \item $X_0$ is an absolutely continuous random vector, and

-for some arbitrarily large constant $c_R>0$. \end{itemize} This assumption allows the radius of the support of $\Pdata$ to be exceedingly large (given that the exponent $c_3$ can be arbitrarily large).
+for some arbitrarily large constant $c_R>0$. \end{itemize} This assumption allows the radius of the support of $\Pdata$ to be exceedingly large (given that the exponent $c_R$ can be arbitrarily large).

 \paragraph{Learning rate schedule. } Let us also take a moment to specify the learning rates to be used for our theory and analyses.
 For some large enough numerical constants $c_0,c_1 > 0$, we set